-Hourly employees who do not report to work, report late, or leave work before the end of the work day because of weather conditions, will be allowed to make up lost time during the remainder of the work week, as much time as is beneficial to the office and university.
-Leave without pay or vacation pay, if preferred, may be used to cover the absence.
-In the case of a salaried employee, the immediate supervisor should work out an arrangement to make up for lost time in a manner consistent with the employee's work assignment.
+Staff employees who do not report to work, report late, or leave work before the end of the work day because of weather conditions, will be allowed to make up lost time during the remainder of the work week, as much time as is beneficial to the office and university, as arranged with the supervisor.
+Leave without pay or accrued vacation pay, if preferred, may be used to cover the absence.
+Make up time shall be at the regular rate of pay.